Hullabalo/ComfyUI-Loop/README.md

 **Future plans**

 This is an alpha version created in one evening.
-I plan to revisit the code later (I’m currently working on something bigger and smarter), but it works well for basic use.
-If you encounter issues or have suggestions, don’t hesitate to ask on the repo ! :)
+I plan to revisit the code later but it works well for basic use (I’m currently working on something else, smarter... but don't judge a fish by its ability to climb a tree, I will just do my best :D).
+If you encounter issues or have suggestions, ask on the repo ! :)

 If you enjoy this project and want to help its development, consider [buying me a coffee](https://buymeacoffee.com/hullabaloo) . your support makes a difference! ♥️